Tag Archive for 'facebook'

 Flying is diving into the Wind

-Millions of rain drops fell down while I’ve been playing with Drupal and Facebook apps the past days.
+Millions of rain drops fell down while I've been playing with Drupal and Facebook apps the past days.
 It feels good to be able to completely plan my own time again.
-I’m very positive about all the opportunities arising in many places and in many different disciplines.
-The projects that are close to my heart are moving forward and because of my involvement in them I’ve gained so many insights and skills and I’ve met many people I now consider friends and with whom I want to keep on working.
+I'm very positive about all the opportunities arising in many places and in many different disciplines.

 Super Wall super messed up

-Sometimes I get in touch with friends I haven’t seen in a long time, but most of the time Facebook is just terribly annoying.
-There are the vampires and growing gifts, and many more time wasting “applications”.
-I also noticed that more than 50% of the requests come from less than 10% of my “friends”.
+Sometimes I get in touch with friends I haven't seen in a long time, but most of the time Facebook is just terribly annoying.
+There are the vampires and growing gifts, and many more time wasting "applications".
+I also noticed that more than 50% of the requests come from less than 10% of my "friends".
+Today I went through the usual "confirm requests" and decided to check out at least the Super Wall (after tons of requests).
+I clicked through the sign-up process without looking, without selecting anything and no friends at all.

 Civil engagement on social networks